 These are things that will be hard to find or expensive to buy once you're there but you'll need them every day - so pack them!

-Radio -- most cabin locations won’t have good cell service - here's a great hand-crank radio & flashlight
+- Radio -- most cabin locations won’t have good cell service - here's a great hand-crank radio & flashlight to help get updates about weather and such

-A Map of Area -- because this isn't a hotel so you won't find a display with flyers on things to do most of the time ;)
+- A Map of Area -- this isn't a hotel so you won't find a display with flyers on things to do most of the time ;)

-First Aid Kit -- here's a printable list for a DIY First Aid Kit you can put together before your trip!
+- First Aid Kit -- here's a FREE printable list for a DIY First Aid Kit you can put together before your trip!

 My big tip for the outdoors is to be sure EVERYONE packs a pair of closed-toe shoes!